-Laser marking results in high productivity and cost benefits during manufacture due to the fact that laser marking is one of the quickest marking process available.
-The type, size and structure of the material, along with the laser source (e.g. fiber laser) and laser machine (e.g. galvo laser) can further increase the speed of the laser marking process.
+Given that laser marking is one of the quickest marking processes available, it therefore presents huge productivity and cost benefits.
+The type, size and structure of the material, the laser source (e.g. fiber laser), and the laser machine used (e.g. galvo laser) can further enhance the speed of the laser marking process.

-Laser marking provides a permanent result which is resistant to abrasion, heat and acids.
-Depending on the laser parameter settings, certain materials can also be marked without damaging the surface.
+Laser marking provides a permanent result that is resistant to abrasion, heat and acids.
+Depending on the laser parameter settings used, specific materials can also be marked without damaging the surface.

 - ABS, polycarbonate, polyamide, PMMA or plastics with laser additives

-Annealing marking is a special type of laser marking for metals.
-The heat from the laser beam causes an oxidation process underneath the material surface which results in a colour change on the metal surface.
+Annealing is a special type of laser marking for metals.
+The heat from the laser beam causes an oxidation process underneath the material surface which, in turn, results in a colour change on the metal surface.

 During staining, the heat from the laser beam causes a chemical reaction in the material.
 The material composition will determine the result in different colour shades.
 For example, if a light plastic material is discoloured during the laser process, soot particles may be produced which will result in a dark marking.

-During removing, the laser beam removes the top coats of the substrate.
-A contrast is produced as a result of the different colours of top coat and substrate.
-Common materials that are laser marked by way of removing of material include anodised aluminum, coated metals, foils and films, or laminates.
+During this process, the laser beam removes the top coats of the substrate.
+A contrast is thereby produced as a result of the different colours of the top coat and substrate.
+The most common materials that are laser marked by way of removing material include anodised aluminium, coated metals, foils, film and laminates.